EMetBrown-Lab/Chlamy_taylor_aris/README.md

 - For the numerical simulations :
   Run ```setup.py``` in your terminal to compile ```chlamy_packages.pyx``` file.
 Info is in the script.
   No need to touch ```chlamy_run_simul.py```.
 It's fine as is and being called by another file.
-  Tu run the simulations : simply run ```chlamy_runner_classes.ipynb```.
+  To run the simulations : simply run ```chlamy_runner_classes.ipynb```.
 It's a jupyter file.
 You can tune all the parameters you wanna iterate through easily in it.
   Then, analysis is done with the ```chlamy_analysis_classes.ipynb```.
 It is not a very elegant code, but it is sufficient and quick enough that I didn't find the need to make it better.

 - For Marc's experimental codes :